platformsh/platformsh-docs/src/configuration/services/varnish.md

 Besides that, the VCL file, including the `vcl_recv()` function, can be arbitrarily complex to suit the needs of the project.
 That includes additional `include` directives if appropriate.
 See the [Varnish documentation](https://varnish-cache.org/docs/index.html) for more details on the functionality offered by Varnish.

-> **note**
+{{< note >}}
-> A misconfigured VCL file can result in incorrect, often mysterious and confusing behavior.
+A misconfigured VCL file can result in incorrect, often mysterious and confusing behavior.
 Platform.sh does not provide support for VCL configuration options beyond the basic connection logic documented here.

+{{< /note >}}

 ### Route incoming requests to Varnish